jansete/file_version/README.txt

 - Add token for image styles URLs
 - Add token for all files URLs
 - Define whitelist and blacklist of file extensions
+- Add styles prefix list to work with external file system like Amazon S3 (s3fs module)

+IMPORTANT:
-IMPORTANT: The module will generate absolute URLs for avoid encoding conflicts with GET query parameters.
+ -  The module will generate absolute URLs for avoid encoding conflicts with GET query parameters.

-@todo Add only when files are called by file_create_url
+ -  The module use hook_file_url_alter(), so it works with core file/image workflow and all the files using file_create_url().

 Example file URL without File Version: http://example.com/sites/default/files/2017-05/example.png